 Fine particles of invisible soot and ash are too small for the human respiratory system to filter out.
 Their effects range from irritation to an increased risk of contracting cancer.

 The gases found downwind in the smoke plume of a burning fire include

 When air quality warnings are issued by the U.S. Department of Agriculture's Forest Service or other agencies, the EPA recommends staying indoors and filtering air through an air conditioner, wearing a respirator rated for fine particles, or leaving the area until the fire is suppressed or the winds have shifted.

 Large, intense fires add such sizeable amounts of CO to the atmosphere that this gas can be measured hundreds or thousands of miles away—even from space.
-And because CO persists in the atmosphere for several weeks, it can be used to trace the path of pollution plumes above wildfires drifting for thousands of miles.
+And because CO persists in the atmosphere for several weeks, it can be used to trace the path of pollution plumes above wildfires, as NCAR researchers found in 2005.

 The MOPITT instrument aboard NASA's Terra satellite detects plumes of carbon monoxide as they hover about 2 miles (3 kilometers) above Earth's surface.
 MOPITT has tracked sizeable pollution plumes from fires in Southern California, Alaska, and western Canada, among others.

 Because fire is a complex product of many factors, as described above, a changing climate could affect the frequency and severity of wildfires in a variety of ways.
 Temperature is one of the most important.
 In a warmer atmosphere, water is more likely to evaporate from vegetation, making the landscape more fire prone.
 Moreover, many parts of the globe are already seeing rain and snow falling in heavier bursts, but less often, with longer periods of dryness in between.